-Research and development expenses were \$29.4 million during the year ended December 31, 2017 compared to \$15.4 million during the year ended December 31, 2016, for an increase of approximately \$14.0 million.
-The increase is primarily due to a \$5.7 million decrease in Australian tax incentives recognized.
-The decrease in the Australian tax incentives related to the timing of the initial recognition of 2015 and 2016 tax incentives as well as a reduction in reimbursable expenses during 2017.
-The increase is also attributable to a \$3.4 million increase in clinical expenses, a \$2.3 million increase in outside services for preclinical and manufacturing expenses, and a \$2.4 million increase in salaries and related expenses, including stock compensation expense and recruiting fees.
+Research and development expenses were \$56.2 million during the year ended December 31, 2018 compared to \$29.4 million during the year ended December 31, 2017, for an increase of approximately \$26.8 million.
+The increase is primarily attributable to a \$11.9 million increase in outside services for preclinical and manufacturing expenses, a \$7.4 million increase in clinical expenses, and a \$4.6 million increase in salaries and related expenses, including stock compensation expense.